Predicting Events in MOBA Games: Prediction, Attribution, and Evaluation: Conclusions

 \section{Conclusions}

 In this paper, we attempt to address two main issues for in-game MOBA events: 1) insufficient in-game features and 2) lack of interpretability.
-We first collect and release a large-scale \emph{HoK} dataset containing rich in-game features.
+We first collect a large-scale \emph{HoK} dataset containing rich in-game features.
 To predict four important events (``Tyrant'', ``win'', ``kill'', and ``be-kill'') of \emph{HoK} in an interpretable manner, we train two sequence modeling networks (LSTM and Transformer) based on the collected dataset and adopt two attribution methods, \textit{Integrated Gradients} and \textit{SmoothGrad}, to give human-interpretable explanations of the prediction results.
 In addition, a fidelity-based metric is proposed to evaluate the explanatory power of the attribution methods and prediction models.
 Experiments show that LSTM and Transformer suit well the prediction tasks in terms of accuracy, and \textit{Integrated Gradients} outperforms \textit{SmoothGrad} in terms of the Fidelity metric in our scenarios.
+With the popularity of MOBA esports, the interpretable event predictions are becoming useful for more and more MOBA related applications.
+Our research can act as a first step that could, in our future work, be followed by the development of a user facing tool and a user study that demonstrates and confirms the interpretability.